Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 During the formation of germ cells, there is some pairing and reshuffling of homologous sequences between chromosomes, called recombination.

-Brindle is a fusion of a KB and a ky sequence sitting on the same chromosome (KB+ky or kbr).
-During recombination, a brindle allele can lose one of these sequences and revert back to either KB or ky.
+Brindle is a fusion of a KB and a ky (KB+ky = kbr).
+During recombination, a brindle allele might lose one of these sequences and may in some super rare cases revert back to either KB or ky.
+Actually, there seem to be at least a few known cases of kbr/- dogs producing solid black offspring with a ky/ky partner.
+Meaning, some dogs that are visibly kbr/- seem to pass on a surprise KB to their offspring…

 When will a dog be brindled?

-To have a brindle pattern with alternating stripes of eumelanin on phaeomelanin a dog has to be able to produce both types of pigment and to switch from one to the other.
+To have a brindle pattern with alternating stripes of eumelanin on phaeomelanin, a dog has to be able to produce both types of pigment and to switch from one to the other.

 Brindle Patterns